apparition47/MailTrackerBlocker/README.md

 <br>
 1. Tap on the <strong>ⓧ</strong> button to find out what was blocked.
 <br>
-2. [Recommended] Goto Mail > Settings > Viewing > re-enable <a href="https://www.imore.com/sites/imore.com/files/styles/xlarge/public/field/image/2019/07/mac-load-remote.jpg">"Load remote content in messages"</a>.
+2. [Optional] Images are safe for viewing so to re-enable: from the Mail menu bar, open Settings > Viewing > re-enable <a href="https://www.imore.com/sites/imore.com/files/styles/xlarge/public/field/image/2019/07/mac-load-remote.jpg">"Load remote content in messages"</a>.
 </details>

 <details open>